Search information pages

 Criteria for publication

-- Research - reports of data from original research.
+- Research - reports of data from original research; should be no longer than 5500 words.

 - Debate articles - present an argument that is not essentially based on practical research.
-Debate articles can report on all aspects of the subject including sociological and ethical aspects.
+Debate articles can report on all aspects of the subject including sociological and ethical aspects; should be no longer than 5000 words.

 - Methodology articles - present a new experimental method, test or procedure.
-The method described may either be completely new, or may offer a better version of an existing method.
+The method described may either be completely new, or may offer a better version of an existing method; should be no longer than 5500 words.

-- Study protocols - describe proposed or ongoing research, providing a detailed account of the hypothesis, rationale, and methodology of the study.
+- Study protocols - describe proposed or ongoing research, providing a detailed account of the hypothesis, rationale, and methodology of the study; should be no longer than 5500 words.
+We only consider protocols which have been through competitive external peer review by a nationally recognised research agency.

 - Systematic reviews - Title the article in the style "The effectiveness of audit and feedback: a systematic review".
 State background to the area, what is already known and why a systematic review is needed.
 Then describe the search strategy, the databases searched, inclusion and exclusion criteria, the data extraction methods and the proposed methods of data aggregation and analysis.
-Present the results and discuss their interpretation and implications.
+Present the results and discuss their interpretation and implications; should be no longer than 5500 words.

-- All peer review for Implementation Science is open, meaning that firstly, the reviewers' names are included on the peer review reports, and secondly that, if the manuscript is published, the reports are published along with the article as part of a 'pre-publication history'.
-The pre-publication history lists all the versions of the manuscript, all the signed reviews, and all responses to the reviewers since the submission of the manuscript until its publication.
+- Implementation Science operates using an open peer review system, where the reviewers' names are included on the peer review reports.
+In addition, if the article is published, the named reports are published online alongside the article as part of a pre-publication history.
+All previous versions of the manuscript, and all author responses to the reviewers are also available to readers.

 - Manuscripts will be assigned to a Handling Editor who will oversee the review process.